Chamidu-Maduwantha/Student_Attendance_QR_with_Flutter1-/README.md

 # students

-<p>A application than scan qr code of the student and mark attendance</p>
+<p>A application that scan qr code of the student and mark attendance</p>

 ## Getting Started